Want me to take your Family Photos?

 If you have worked with me and would like to order an album (or even prints) from one of your sessions please email me at firstname.lastname@example.org and let me know how I can best serve you in your next steps!
 I want you to have memories to pass down to your loved ones, and I do not want them to die on your computer!

-Dolly DeLong is a Nashville-based family, elopement, & branding photographer and a business educator & encourager.
-Dolly loves serves families, eloping couples, and business owners with her timeless, radiant photography.
+Dolly DeLong is a Nashville-based family & personal branding photographer, and also serves as a business systems educator to new creative entrepreneurs (which is a fancy way of saying, she enjoys teaching how to best lay a good foundation for automating your new business).
+Dolly loves serving families, and business owners with her timeless, radiant photography.
 She loves capturing the joy and emotion in both digital and film photos.

 Dolly’s faith and love for her family motivate her to help other business owners find the joy and freedom she’s found in running a successful small business.